brutella/comment-generator/readme.markdown

-# HeaderDoc Scripts
+# HeaderDoc Generator
-This script extracts headerdoc compatible documentation out of Objective-C code.
+A ruby class to extract headerdoc documentation from Objective-C code.
 Currently supported are method definitions from the header.

 ## Example
 The call